-If you are over 16, you are able to order a free HIV test kit to complete at home.
+If you are over 16, you are able to order a free HIV test kit from SH:24 to complete at home.

 If you're doing one of our postal STI tests, provided by SH:24, the HIV test is done with a finger prick.
 You can watch the blood test instruction video and see the instruction leaflet that comes in the kit.

 HIV may take four weeks to show up in a test from the time of infection.
 If you are in any doubt about window periods, you should do a test now, and another test at a later date.

 If your HIV test comes back as 'reactive', we may need to do a confirmation test first (if you tested via a postal test or a rapid HIV test).